Painter’s tape is one crucial thing you will need when you don’t want to mess up your paint project.

 So, for me, the clear winner was FrogTape Multi-Surface

-Maybe you can get cleaner results with a 3M tape and I really can’t say much about it.
+With that said, it may not be the case with you.
+Maybe you can get cleaner results with a 3M tape, and I really can’t say much about it.

 So, if you want to try both, just go with them and compare the results by trying on the small surface first.

-Is Frog tape toxic?
+Are Frog tape and blue tape toxic?

 Frog tape and 3M tapes used for painting are both considered to be non-toxic.
 This means they are generally safe if they are mistakenly put on the skin.